County of Santa Barbara

 June 24, 2025

-Contractor with Alcohol Monitoring Systems, Inc. dba SCRAM Systems (AMS) to provide Global
+Contractor with Alcohol Monitoring Systems, Inc. dba SCRAM Systems (AMS) to provide

-monitoring services for the enhanced monitoring of adult and juvenile clients who are under the
+equipment, and monitoring services for the enhanced monitoring of adult and juvenile clients

-supervision of the Probation Department, including adult pretrial clients released to the PTS and
+who are under the supervision of the Probation Department, including adult pretrial clients

-those in the Alternative Sentencing Program (ASP) as identified by the Santa Barbara Sheriff’s
+released to the PTS and those in the Alternative Sentencing Program (ASP) as identified by

-Office and monitored by the Probation Department, and training and support regarding the use of
+the Santa Barbara Sheriff’s Office and monitored by the Probation Department, and training

-leased equipment, associated systems, and software with a total contract amount not to exceed
+and support regarding the use of leased equipment, associated systems, and software with a

-$320,784.00 from July 1, 2025 through June 30, 2026;
+total contract amount not to exceed $320,784.00 from July 1, 2025 through June 30, 2026;

 e) Approve and authorize the Chair to execute the Agreement for Services of Independent

-Contractor with CommUnify a local vendor to provide Telephone, Texting/Short Message Service
+Contractor with CommUnify a local vendor to provide Telephone, Texting/Short Message

-abuse information, education, and transportation of probation clients with a ridesharing service, and
+employment, health, substance abuse information, education, and transportation of probation

-data collection, and reporting on 211 Health and Human Services Helpline calls and texts with a
+clients with a ridesharing service, and data collection, and reporting on 211 Health and

-total contract amount not to exceed $60,008.84 from July 1, 2025, to June 30, 2027;
+$60,008.84 from July 1, 2025, to June 30, 2027;

 f) Approve and authorize the Chair to execute the Agreement for Services of Independent

-Contractor with Goodwill Industries of Ventura and Santa Barbara, (Goodwill) (a local vendor) to
+Contractor with Goodwill Industries of Ventura and Santa Barbara, (Goodwill) (a local

-clients with a total contract amount not to exceed $359,752.00 from July 1, 2025, to June 30,
+services to probation clients with a total contract amount not to exceed $359,752.00 from

 g) Authorize the Chief Probation Officer or designee to approve subsequent changes to the

-agreement, including authorizing additional services, amending program staffing requirements,
+agreement, including authorizing additional services, amending program staffing

-amending service locations, and adding program goals, outcomes, and measures, and reallocation of
+requirements, amending service locations, and adding program goals, outcomes, and

-funds between funding sources.
-Authorize the Chief Probation Officer or designee to approve
+measures, and reallocation of funds between funding sources.
+Authorize the Chief Probation

-line-item budget changes to Attachment B-1 of the Agreements in an amount not to exceed 10% of
+Agreements in an amount not to exceed 10% of the stated line-item budgeted amounts for

-the stated line-item budgeted amounts for each service.
-Changes can be made as long as the total
+each service.
+Changes can be made as long as the total contract amount of the agreement is

-contract amount of the agreement is not increased, and subject to the Board's ability to rescind this
+not increased, and subject to the Board's ability to rescind this delegated authority at any time,

-delegated authority at any time, and provided that in no event shall any such amendment extend the
+and provided that in no event shall any such amendment extend the term of the agreement;

-h) Determine that the above actions are government fiscal activities of funding mechanisms which do
+h) Determine that the above actions are government fiscal activities of funding mechanisms

 BOARD OF SUPERVISORS